Variables and Environment Variables In Bash

 var= value

-You can now see that why this runs the program value
+You can now see that why this runs the program value with the

-set to the empty value.
+environment variable var set to the empty value.

 Summary